-The following cryptocurrencies are ISO 20022-compliant as of this writing:
+ISO 20022 crypto: The following cryptocurrencies are compliant as of this writing:

-Each of these cryptos was developed to make global transactions more accessible, and because of this, they could comply with the ISO 20022 standard more quickly.
+Each of these coins was developed to make global transactions more accessible, and because of this, they could comply with the ISO 20022 standard more quickly.

 However, as more cryptos do not want to be left out of the worldwide payment sector and move toward ISO 20022 compliance, this list will only expand.